Load Balancers

 Managing a Load Balancer

 After deployment, click on a load balancer to access its management page.
-The management interface provides full control over your HAProxy configuration.

 Screenshot: User panel > Load Balancers > Show page showing the overview with status, IP addresses, and resource usage